Provable Diffusion Posterior Sampling for Bayesian Inversion: Discussions on Assumptions and Examples

-where the second equality holds from Fubini's theorem.
-If $V_{\SG}^{2}>2\sigma^{2}$, the inner integral is finite for each $\vz$.
-This means inner integral is a continuous function of $\vz$, and thus it is uniformly bounded on $\supp(\nu)$.
-Since $\supp(\nu)$ is compact, the outer integral is finite.
+Whenever $V_{\SG}^{2}>2\sigma^{2}$, the quadratic form in the inner integral is negative definite, so the inner Gaussian integral is finite and depends continuously on $\vz$.
+Since $\supp(\nu)$ is compact, the outer integral is finite, establishing Assumption~\ref{assumption:prior:subGaussian}.